 To maintain and protect genetically pure species of various taxa in a semi wild state, housed in a free-flight habitat that is not un-similar to those of the animal’s home ranges.
 To one day hold the seeds of these Taxa that can be reintroduced back into the wild when the circumstances are right.

 Jukani Wildlife Sanctuary is home to mainly Apex Predators.
-The animals - at their forever home – Jukani, have been rescued or re homed from facilities that could no longer care for them.
+The animals at Jukani, their forever home, have been rescued or re-homed from facilities that could no longer care for them.
 At Jukani they can now explore their large natural habitats, designed and built around each individual animal’s needs.
 The animals at our wildlife sanctuary are free of exploitation and the stress caused by human interaction.
 On your 80-minute walking safari with one of our knowledgeable guides you will also find Raccoons, a Honey badger, Caracal, an African polecat, some Zebra and Springbok and ferocious predators such as the Spotted Hyena.
 There is a coffee shop near the entrance to the sanctuary and a lovely curio shop in the reception area.
 Jukani is located 15km outside of Plettenberg Bay on the N2 towards Port Elizabeth and 8km before you reach the turn off to Monkeyland and Birds of Eden.